thtrieu/essence/README.md

 A directed acyclic computational graph builder, built from scratch on `numpy` and `C`, with auto-differentiation supported.

+This was not *just another deep learning library*, its clean code base was supposed to be read.
+Great for any one who want to learn about Backprop design in deep learning libraries.

 ### Demos

 - `mnist-mlp.py`: Depth-2 multi layer perceptron, with ReLU and Dropout; 95.3% on MNIST.